Note that this list is presented raw

 Mailing Label:

-by parameters would be replaced with the values that were returned by the
+and the divider bars as shown).
+The fields indicated by parameters would be replaced with the values that were returned by the form submitted.

 The Template option allows you nearly unlimited formatting capability for either the Archive file, or for the email message you send to the designated person with the forms data (see below).